-The Legislative Measures and Legal Assistance Division (LMLAD) constructs legal opinions, legal digests, and legal commentaries, including legal assistance on Parliament-related issues.
+The Legislative Measures and Legal Assistance Division (LMLAD) constructs legal reviews, legal opinions, legal digests, committee bill reviews, and legal commentaries, including legal assistance on Parliament-related issues.
 The staff below are the competent Parliamentary Professionals that assist in constructing legal opinions, digests, and commentaries, and in conducting legislative talks and workshops.

 Sunshine Cruz-Bogabong is a Tagalog originated from Pasay with a position of senior marketing and advertising manager in the Fountain International School for four years.
 She has worked in the BARMM under the minority floor leader as a graphic artist and social media manager.
 Her competitive mindset and visionary perspective have earned her the opportunity to work with well-known establishments such as Cambridge press.

 Afra Asim Katua is a Maguindanaon and a former scholar (Mangudadatu’s MagPEACE scholarship) until she earned her Bachelor of Science in Information Technology degree from Cotabato City State Polytechnic College (2014-2015), a former member of Salamindanao Dance Company (2011-2015).
 After graduation, she worked at Puregold Price Club, Inc. as cashier for six months, she was a Customer Service Staff for a year and promoted as Acting Team leader.
 She previously worked at Robinsons Department Store as Department Head/Supervisor for three years.